inspr/core-legacy/docs/yamls/index.md

 [definitions and examples](type.md)

 ## Aliases
-> Responsible for defining an alternative name for a channel, useful when you want to make a channel's name distinct in a single dApp or set of dApps
+> Responsible for defining an alternative name for a Channel, useful when you want to make a Channel's name distinct in a single dApp or set of dApps
 >
 [definitions and examples](alias.md)